daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 ### Firewall endpoints

-Firewall endpoint serves as the entry/exit points for traffic to be inspected.
-A subnet needs to be created specifically for the firewall.
+Firewall endpoint serves as the entry/exit points for traffic to be inspected. **A separate subnet needs to be created specifically for the firewall**.
 You can't deploy a firewall in a subnet with resources because it can't protect applications that run in the same subnet.

 ### Rule engines